 CLIA CRP wide-range

-Chemiluminescence kit for the determination of C-reactive protein (CRP) in human serum and plasma.
+Chemiluminescence kit for the determination of C-reactive protein (CRP) in human serum.

-Chemiluminescence kit for the determination of C-reactive protein (CRP) in human serum and plasma.
+Chemiluminescence kit for the determination of C-reactive protein (CRP) in human serum.

 Catalog Number: | CL-CRP100 |